 GG OCD is an app designed for individuals with Obsessive Compulsive symptoms by increasing your awareness of negative thoughts and training your brain to replace those thoughts with more positive ones.
 The app consists of several levels, each with short games surrounding a different theme.
 This app helps users automatically move toward healthier thinking patterns through replacing negative self-talk with positive self-talk, building self-esteem, and instilling the belief that change is possible.

-If you are in distress or crisis.
+If you are a University of Redlands registered student in distress or crisis.

 If you feel unsafe.

 If you are worried about a friend who may be unsafe.